-Answers to All Your Questions About Legal Videography
+Answers to Your Top Questions About Legal Videography

 Why record a deposition and how is it used in trial?

 Video depositions can prove beneficial for a number of reasons.
-By recording a deposition, attorneys have a witness’s testimony at hand in case that witness is unable to testify in court.
-Attorneys can also use video depositions to poke holes in the opposing counsel’s testimony if the video deposition doesn’t line up with what is said in court.
-These video can be reviewed as many times as an attorney likes to ensure clarity.
+By recording a deposition, attorneys have a witness’s testimony at hand.
+This is particularly helpful in case that witness is unable to testify in court.
+Attorneys can use video depositions to poke holes in the opposing counsel’s testimony if the video deposition doesn’t line up with what is said in court.
+These videos can be reviewed as many times as an attorney likes to ensure clarity.

 Can deposition video be used instead of live testimony?